 What is it exactly that quants do?

-This is the third post in a series of curated interviews from Reddit’s IAmA subreddit, a place where individuals of various professions and backgrounds can request the community to “ask me anything”.
-There has been a lot of new readers to the blog recently, so I strongly recommend new readers to first read my first post on investment bankers and my second post on algorithmic trading and high frequency trading.
+This is the fourth post in a series of curated interviews from Reddit’s IAmA subreddit, a place where individuals of various professions and backgrounds can request the community to “ask me anything”.
+There has been a lot of new readers to the blog recently, so I strongly recommend new readers to first read my first post on investment bankers.

 I have selected some curated questions and responses from that, in my opinion, comprise some of the best quant/algorithmic trading/high frequency trading interviews on Reddit.

 - What sort of algorithms does the bot use?
 What is its strategy?

 The bot uses reversion to the mean strategies and is fully automated (its running as we speak) and completely non-discretionary.
 It requires no intervention – I could die right now and it wouldn’t even notice.
 It would keep trading and shut itself down at the close.
 I do extensive back testing using GA optimization and validate using Monte Carlo and walk forward techniques.
 The bot runs 100% off live data, but is optimized using historical data.
 I get my historical end of day and intraday data from IQFeed and real time data via my broker’s (Interactive Brokers) API.